Definition of Bond Futures

 Explanation

-Bond futures, as stated earlier, are traded on the futures contract stock exchanges; the term of the contracts, including price and expiration date, is decided at the time of the buying and selling of the contracts.
+Bond futures, as stated earlier, are traded on the futures contract stock exchanges; the term of the contracts, including price and expiration date, decides at the time of the buying and selling of the contracts.
 In simple terms, it is an agreement between a buyer and seller of the contract, where they agree to complete the transaction at a set price and predetermined time.

 The contract obligates the bond futures holder to sell it at a predetermined price and date.
-These bond future contracts help investors bet on the bond price and help hedgers use it to protect bond holdings.
+These future bond contracts help investors bet on the bond price and help hedgers use it to protect bond holdings.
 They are used for trading on or hedging the interest rate movement.

 Features of Bond Futures